loregamer/BG3DialogueFinder/README.md

 • SharadSounds character names are currently only added for the files listed in TealRabbit19’s Point-Click Dialogue Files Database (important to note that, while endlessly useful, by the creator's own admission this database is not 100% accurate.
 These character names can be submitted for revision in the search results).

 • Whisper will likely have printed garbled nonsense/bizarre sentences for any files in SharedSounds that don’t contain dialogue.
-If you find any of these feel free to remove it with the edit function.
+If you find any of these feel free to submit for revision.

 <u>Usage Example</u>